Freedium-cfd/web/README.md

 ## FAQ

-### What is happened to GitHub organization?

-Our whole Github organization is not public for now.
-Reddit community, that was beginning all of that unfourtunately also gone.
-So we have moved to Codeberg

 ### Why did we create Freedium?

 In mid-June to mid-July 2023, Medium changed their paywall method, and all old paywall bypass methods we had stopped working.
 So I became obsessed with the idea of creating a service to bypass Medium's paywalled posts.
 Honestly I am not a big fan of Medium, but I sometimes read articles to improve my knowledge.